hankhsu1996/setup-conan/README.md

 - **`conan-version`**

   - _Optional_: The version of Conan to install.
 Default: `2.*`
+  - Uses pip versioning.

 - **`python-version`**

   - _Optional_: The version of Python to use.
 Default: `3.x`
+  - Uses semantic versioning for the setup-python action.

 - **`conan-home`**